vic778/Leaderboard/README.md

 ## Getting Started
 - git clone to clone the project
-- npm install to install all dependecies
+- npm install to install all dependencies
+- npm run build to compress your project in to the dist folder
 - npm start to run the server

 ### Prerequisites: